THIS DATE IN HISTORY: April 14

 Video: Memories: Canadiens win fifth consecutive Cup

-1942: The Toronto Maple Leafs tie a Stanley Cup Final single-game record for goals by routing the Detroit Red Wings 9-3 in Game 5 at Maple Leaf Gardens.
-Forward Don Metz, inserted into the lineup after Toronto loses the first three games, scores three goals and finishes with five points, and Syl Apps scores two goals and sets up three others.
+1942: The Toronto Maple Leafs tie a Stanley Cup Final single-game record for goals by defeating the Detroit Red Wings 9-3 in Game 5 at Maple Leaf Gardens.
+Forward Don Metz, inserted into the lineup after Toronto loses the first three games, scores three goals and finishes with five points.
+Center Syl Apps scores two goals and sets up three others.
 Toronto blows the game open with five unanswered goals in the second period.

-1955: Alex Delvecchio scores twice and the Red Wings defeat the Canadiens 3-1 in Game 7 of the Final at the Olympia to win the Stanley Cup for the second straight season and the fourth time in six seasons.
-Delvecchio opens the scoring 7:12 into the second period and gives Detroit a 3-0 lead with an unassisted goal at 2:59 of the third.
-It's the last time Detroit would win the Cup until 1997.
+1955: The Red Wings defeat the Canadiens 3-1 in Game 7 of the Final at the Olympia to win the Stanley Cup for the second straight season and the fourth time in six seasons.
+Alex Delvecchio opens the scoring 7:12 into the second period and gives Detroit a 3-0 lead with an unassisted goal at 2:59 of the third.
+It's the last championship for Detroit until 1997.
 It's also the final game refereed by Bill Chadwick, who is inducted into the Hockey Hall of Fame nine years later.

 1993: The longest winning streak in NHL history ends when the Pittsburgh Penguins play to a 6-6 season-ending tie against the New Jersey Devils in East Rutherford, New Jersey.
 The tie ends the Penguins' streak of 17 consecutive victories, two more than the mark set by the 1981-82 New York Islanders.
-Mario Lemieux has two goals and an assist for the two-time defending Stanley Cup champions and finishes with a League-leading 160 points in 60 games.
+Joe Mullen gives the Penguins five more minutes to try to extend the record when he scores the tying goal with 1:06 remaining in the third period, but they can't beat Devils goalie Craig Billington in overtime Mario Lemieux has two goals and an assist for the two-time defending Stanley Cup champions and finishes with a League-leading 160 points in 60 games.

 2003: Patrick Roy of the Colorado Avalanche becomes the first goaltender in NHL history with 150 playoff wins.
 He reaches the milestone by making 18 saves in a 3-0 victory against the Minnesota Wild at Xcel Energy Center in Game 3 of the Western Conference Quarterfinals.
 It's Roy's 23rd and final playoff shutout.